 The School is an affiliate of PAVE Schools, Inc. ("PAVE Schools"), a New York State not-for-profit corporation.
 PAVE Schools supported the School through financial, fundraising and facility development efforts.
 Effective July 1, 2015, PAVE Schools acted as a Charter Management Organization.
-For the years ended June 30, 2020 and 2019, the School paid PAVE Schools for shared expenses in the amount of \$462 and \$9,794.
-The net balance due to PAVE Schools at June 30, 2020 and 2019 was \$380,684 and \$237,826.
+During the years ended June 30, 2021 and 2020, PAVE Schools made grants to the School in the amount of \$115,196 and \$0 and included in contributions and grants revenue in the statements of activities.
+The net balance due to PAVE Schools at June 30, 2021 and 2020 was \$0 and \$380,684.